Postdoctoral Training in Developmental Psychology

 Overview and Background

 The Institute of Child Development offers NIMH-funded postdoctoral training via a T32 Institutional Training Grant.
-The grant supports two 2-year postdoctoral fellowships.
+The grant supports two 1-year postdoctoral traineeships during 2016-17.
+Continuation for a second year may be available contingent on competing renewal of the training grant.

 Specialized training is available in multi-level (genetic, neurobiological, behavioral and experiential) basic, translational, and clinical research in the development of cognitive and emotional processes that are dysregulated in mental disorders; longitudinal research that charts the emergence and change in emotional and behavioral problems of children who are at high risk of developing mental disorders in order to facilitate identification, intervention and treatment; and developing and testing better preventive interventions for children at high risk for developing affective and conduct disorders.
 Preference is given to applicants trained in psychopathology who need additional training in psychobiology/neuroscience, or the reverse.